ohbendy/Thai-font-resources/Character sets.md

 All of these vowel sequences can carry one of the four tonemarks maiEk 0E48, maiTho 0E49, maiTri 0E4A or maiChattawa 0E4B, with the tonemark always appearing above the base consonant (if the vowel sequence includes a mark above the base consonant, the tonemark sits above it).

+A doubled consonant roReua ร 0E23 in words of Sanskrit origin also represents the vowel \/ɑ\/, or in syllable-final position the coda \/ɑn\/.
+This is known as ro han (ร หัน).

 <br>